CredLancer/LancersZK/README.md

 - A digital reputation framework ensuring privacy in payments, invoicing, and encouraging anonymous feedback.
 - Self-sovereign identities and verifiable credentials, utilizing Polygon's zkEVM and Polygon ID for decentralized NFT credential minting.
 These features work cohesively to redefine the future of on-chain work environments.

+## Project structure
+- `credLancer_cross_chain` has the contracts for :
+  - Cross-chain transactions using chainlink CCIP.
+  - Polygon ID's Verifiable Credentials
+  - Polygon zkEVM
+- `Credlancer_Privacy` has contracts and all logic related to private payments through `TalentLayerID` and `RequestNetwork`
+- `Credlancer_Update` has contracts and all logic related to public payments

 ## Public and Private payment methods
  LancersZK supports both public and private payments.